 Knowing His destiny, Jesus tried to prepare His disciples for His coming death.
-In chapters 24 and 25 He gave a discourse concerning His second coming and the end times.
-His betrayal, arrest, and trial are recorded in chapter 26 and the crucifixion in chapter 27.
+In chapters 24-25, He gave a discourse concerning His second coming and the end times.
+Chapter 26 records His betrayal, arrest, and trial, while chapter 27 details the Crucifixion.

-Chapter 28 displays the triumphant King through the resurrection.
+Chapter 28 displays the triumphant King through the Resurrection.
 Jesus was slain because He declared Himself to be King; His resurrection proved it.
 Before, the people could not come into the presence of the Lord because the veil in the Temple separated the two.
-However, that veil was rent from the top to the bottom during the crucifixion and now all men may come boldly to the throne of grace through the atoning blood of the resurrected King.
+However, that veil was rent from the top to the bottom during the Crucifixion and now all men may come boldly to the throne of grace through the atoning blood of the resurrected King.